 - Sterilising, Preparing & Storing Feeds

-You may make the choice to combination feed your baby for the following reasons.
+Lots of parents choose to combination feed their baby.
+You may make the choice for the following reasons.

 - Your baby may need some formula in addition to breastmilk due to prematurity or a medical condition and you have been advised by a clinical professional to include formula milk in your baby's diet.

 - You are bottle feeding your baby but would like to breastfeed.

 - You are going to be away from your baby and someone else is caring for them.

 - You are returning to work and need to express milk.

 - You may want to give most feeds by breast but offer formula at 1 or 2 feeds per day.

 - You may be worried breastfeeding is not giving your baby enough milk or your are experiencing challenges with breastfeeding.
 If this is the case please call Just One Number on 0300 300 0123.
 Our team will be able to discuss this with you and if needed a member of our infant feeding team can be asked to give you a video call if you need further feeding support.

 If you are considering combination feeding because you think your baby is not getting enough milk, please call Just One Number on 0300 300 0123 to speak to one of our skilled team members.